-Representation styles Description Lines simple lines for bonds, points for atoms Bonds lighted cylinders for bonds СРК scaled VDW spheres, with cylinders for bonds Points just points for atoms, no bonds VDW solid van der Waal spheres for atoms, no bonds Dotted dotted van der Wall spheres for atoms, no bonds Solvent dotted representation of the solvent accessible surface Trace connected cylindrical segments through C{α} atoms Licorice spheres for atoms, cylinders for bonds, same radius Ribbons flat ribbon through the C{α} atoms Tube smooth cylindrical tube through the C{α} atoms Cartoon cartoon diagram (cylinders and ribbons) based on secondary structure MSMS molecular surface as determined by the program MSMS HBonds display hydrogen bonds Surf molecular surface as determined by SURF Off do not draw anything why, you should see the man page for linewidth (look at an excerpt from that man page in section $\S12.1$).
+Representation styles Description Lines simple lines for bonds, points for atoms Bonds lighted cylinders for bonds СРК scaled VDW spheres, with cylinders for bonds Points just points for atoms, no bonds VDW solid van der Waal spheres for atoms, no bonds Dotted dotted van der Wall spheres for atoms, no bonds Solvent dotted representation of the solvent accessible surface Trace connected cylindrical segments through $C{\alpha}$ atoms Licorice spheres for atoms, cylinders for bonds, same radius Ribbons flat ribbon through the $C{\alpha}$ atoms Tube smooth cylindrical tube through the $C{\alpha}$ atoms Cartoon cartoon diagram (cylinders and ribbons) based on secondary structure MSMS molecular surface as determined by the program MSMS HBonds display hydrogen bonds Surf molecular surface as determined by SURF Off do not draw anything will be drawn.
+The first half of each bond is colored appropriately for the first atom, while the color of the final half corresponds to the second atom.